Shye0930/fyp/README.md

 Tutorial to calibrate [here](./camera/camera_calibration/README.md)

+## Mapping
+[ ] Come out with the steps to perform mapping
+[ ] See if I need to think about merging the old pgm maps and stuff to create a bigger occu map

+## Navigation
+[ ] Come out with the steps to perform navigation

 ## List of ros2 packages used in the project
 Below is a comprehensive list of the ROS 2 packages integrated into this project.
 Each package is linked to its respective section for detailed setup and execution instructions.